 Looking closely, we can see the similarities—minus the humor—between an engineering bill of materials (EBOM) and a manufacturing bill of materials (MBOM).
 In our work with PCB design, we usually use an EBOM and always refer simply to a Bill of Materials (BOM).
 An EBOM associates with a CAD or EDA tool and uses engineer preferences and processes as an organizing guide.
 The scope of an EBOM remains rather narrow and refers only to the physical products subject to the engineering design process.
 An EBOM also excludes items or components from other disciplines but shows all the components needed for a specific area like PCB design.

 As an example, the PCB design software that we use generates the PCB bill-of-materials.
-The list includes all components needed to build a specific board. information from the also feeds into the CAD system and becomes stored as part of a specific CAD .
-Every PCB design includes a comment that provides unique identification for the component, the manufacturer, a description of the component, a reference designator, package type, and a footprint.
-The may also include supporting documentation along with tolerances and values that assist with selecting and placing the part.
+The list includes all components needed to build a specific board. information from the also feeds into the CAD system and becomes stored as part of a specific CAD.
+Every PCB design includes a comment that provides a unique identification for the component, the manufacturer, a description of the component, a reference designator, package type, and a footprint.
+They may also include supporting documentation along with tolerances and values that assist with selecting and placing the part.

 When you think of a manufacturing bill of materials, picture the brother or sister who always made it to the dinner table before anyone else and managed to—somehow—get the best food.
 As time went along, this person became stronger, bigger, and more assertive as you wondered what happened.

-An MBOM serves as an essential part of the project and shows all the mechanical and electrical , assemblies and subassemblies, tools and equipment, packaging, and documentation needed to produce a finished, ready-to-ship product.
-The MBOM also includes components, off-the-shelf (OTS) , and made-to-specification (MTS) as well as software components such as firmware.
+An MBOM serves as an essential part of the project and shows all the mechanical and electrical, assemblies and subassemblies, tools and equipment, packaging, and documentation needed to produce a finished, ready-to-ship product.
+The MBOM also includes components, off-the-shelf (OTS), and made-to-specification (MTS) as well as BOM management software components such as firmware.
 The list includes all scheduled for purchase, all used for the design process, and all in the inventory.
 An MBOM individually lists each screw for each sub-assembly, all the packing materials, instructional materials, and all the materials needed to complete the final assembly.

 How does this occur?
 Since the MBOM lists scheduled for purchase and available inventory, a manufacturer can make decisions about production runs and determine how those decisions impact the introduction of the new product.
-In effect, the MBOM assists resource planning at the enterprise level, the materials level, and at the manufacturing level.
-For all those reasons, an MBOM must provide a very precise picture and thorough control of the needed for the product.
-Any inaccuracies result in the delivery of the wrong , the purchase of additional , or other circumstances that can result in lost time and additional costs.
+In effect, the MBOM tools assist resource planning at the enterprise level, the level of the material, and the manufacturing level.
+For all those reasons, an MBOM must provide a very precise picture and thorough control of the needed product.
+Any inaccuracies result in the delivery of the wrong, the purchase of additional, or other circumstances that can result in lost time and additional costs.

-management tools can assist with your design and the collaboration that must occur between departments.
+BOM Management tools can assist with your design and the collaboration that must occur between departments.
 When setting up your MBOM, a thorough approach pays dividends and sometimes answers questions before anyone can ask them.
-Adhere to language that everyone can understand is also important.
-A thorough, easy-to-understand approach and language builds project communication and helps prevent disasters like large quantities of the wrong part delivered to the manufacturer or a third-party location.
-As your project grows and migrates from concept to full-production, don’t neglect to track all changes and versions of your MBOM and maintain a change log.
+Adhering to language that everyone can understand is also important.
+A thorough, easy-to-understand approach and language build project communication and helps prevent disasters like large quantities of the wrong part delivered to the manufacturer or a third-party location.
+As your project grows and migrates from concept to full production, don’t neglect to track all changes and versions of your MBOM and maintain a change log.
 Your changelog should document why changes have occurred.

-With versatile PCB design software like Altium , you can access advanced tools for bill of materials management.
-For example, you can use for unprecedented control over your design and provides a straightforward way to manage your components and project costs.
+With versatile PCB design software like Altium, you can access advanced tools for the bill of materials management.
+For example, you can use unprecedented control over your design which provides a straightforward way to manage your components and project costs.

-For more information on how to use and optimize management tools for your PCB manufacturing needs, talk to an Altium expert.
+For more information on how to use and optimize PCB BOM management tools for your PCB manufacturing needs, talk to an Altium expert.